10 Unconventional Relationship Tips How to Stop Overthinking in a Relationship

 Your last assignment is a simple one: learn that sometimes everything you need to do is ask.
 Your low self-confidence has made you suspicious of your partner’s behavior again?
 Ask them what’s going on!
 If your relationship is strong and mature, their answer will be honest and helpful.

 After all, there might be some things that really bother them about you.
-Though you should never change who you really are for another person, being in a relationship requires some compromising.
+Though you should never change who you really are for another person, being in a relationship requires some compromise.
 Talk to your partner about their reservations, and see whether or not you can fix them, and how.

 And, don’t be too sensitive about it!
 It’s really important to give your partner a chance to speak their mind, even when what they have to say isn’t so pleasant for you to hear.
-They doubtlessly mean well, so listen to them out.
+They doubtlessly mean well, so listen to them.
 It’s way better than trying to figure out their thoughts all by yourself.

 10. Be Someone Who Can Make You Happy